Vinie Burrows: Awards

 Burrows won the Paul Robeson Award in 1986.
 In 2014, Burrows received an award from the International Communications Association and AUDELCO for her Outstanding Contribution to the Arts and the Community.
 In 2018, Burrows was named the honoree at Theater for the New City's 15th annual Love N' Courage gala, where she was awarded a Lifetime Achievement Award.

-In 2020 Burrows was given an Obie Award for Lifetime Achievement.
+In 2020, at age 95, she received an Obie Award for Lifetime Achievement.